rochoa85/PepFun2/README.md

 ### 3. Modifications module

-In this module different modification can be done on existing peptide structures.
-This can be done for the peptide alone or in complex with a protein target.
+In this module different modifications can be done on existing peptide structures.
+This is possible for the peptide alone or in complex with a protein target.
 First we import the modules:

 ```Python
 from pepfun.modifications import Filling